This documentation supports the latest PCIe host firmware, the latest OpenEphys.Onix1 package, and Bonsai 2.9+.

 2. Set Package source to All.

+3. Leave the search bar blank if you want to see all installed packages.
 Alternatively, if you want to uninstall a particular package, you may type that package's name in the search bar.

-4. Click a package and click Uninstall to uninstall a packages.
+4. Click a package and click Uninstall.

 Bonsai Uninstall Screenshot